ahmedkaludi/amp-enhancer/readme.txt

 Here is our repository on [GitHub](https://github.com/ahmedkaludi/amp-enhancer).
 Send us your pull requests, feature requests or issues, if any.

 == Changelog ==

+= 1.0.44 (3 June 2021) =
+* Added Proper Condition to Show Add to Cart Button When Correct Variation is Set. #55
+* Added the Condition to hide the Lubenda Consent throughout the site once it is accepted. #58

 = 1.0.43 (25 May 2021) =
 * Fixed the issue of iubenda cookie consent is not loading prior to amp popup feature.